 In 1991, she was knighted by Queen Elizabeth II for her work as a lawyer, politician and journalist, according to The Caribbean Current.

-Boggs made history when she became the first woman from Louisiana elected to Congress and served on the U.S. House of Representatives from 1973 to 1991.
+Boggs made history when she became the first woman from Louisiana elected to Congress.
+She served in the U.S. House of Representatives from 1973 to 1991.

 She believed that the most pressing issues for women were economic and not social in nature.